Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

-The results of relevant variable selection techniques are shown in Figure \ref{fig:rel}.
-In the figure, the results of ROC AUCs and APs are shown in two sub-figures.
-When presenting the results of a technique, a violin plot and a dot plot are overlay display.
-For a violin plot, the shape of the violin represents the kernel density estimated from the results of a technique.
+The experimental results (ROC AUC and AP) of the five relevant variable selection techniques are shown in Figure \ref{fig:rel}.
+For each technique, its 25 results (each is the average results over the 32 datasets) are presented with a violin plot overlaid by a dot plot.
+For the dot plot, each black dot corresponds to a result.
+For the violin plot, the outline represents the density estimated using Gaussian kernel function of the 25 results.
 The red dot is the mean value, and the length of the red line on either side of the mean shows the standard deviation of the 25 results.
-For a dot plot, each gray dot corresponds to the result of a DepAD method using the technique.
-The Wilcoxon rank-sum tests are pairwisely applied to the techniques, with the alternative hypothesis that the technique on the left is better than the other one.
-The $p$-values are presented on the top of each pair of techniques.
-In the following discussion, if $p$-value is less than 0.05, we think the test result is significant.
+The Wilcoxon rank-sum tests are pairwisely applied to the techniques, with the alternative hypothesis stating that the technique on the left is better than the one on the right.
+The $p$-values are shown at the top of each pair of techniques.
+In the following discussion, if the $p$-value is less than 0.05, the test result is significant.

-From Figure \ref{fig:rel_roc}, HITON-PC has the best average results, followed by FBED, IEPC, MI and DC.
-From the $p$-values shown on the figure, a technique is significantly better than the techniques on its right, except HITON-PC compared with FBED and MI compared with DC.
-DC shows a much larger variance than other techniques with a standard deviation of 0.044, while the standard deviations of other techniques range from 0.011 to 0.017.
+As shown in Figure \ref{fig:rel_roc}, the two causal feature selection techniques, HITON-PC and FBED, show better performance than the other three techniques.
+HITON-PC has the best average results, followed by FBED, IEPC, MI and DC.
+From the $p$-values shown in the figure, HITON-PC is significatly better than MI and DC, and FBED is significantly better than the three non-causal techniques.
+DC shows a much larger variance than other techniques, with a standard deviation of 0.044, while the standard deviations of other techniques range from 0.011 to 0.017.

-In terms of AP, as shown in Figure \ref{fig:rel_ap}, the five techniques show a similar relative performance as indicated by ROC AUC.
-Except for HITON-PC in comparison with FBED, each technique is significantly better than the techniques on its right.
-The variances of the results in terms of AP are generally larger than the variances in terms of ROC AUC.
-The standard deviation of the results of MI is 0.027, and the standard deviations of the results of the other four methods range from 0.032 to 0.037.
+Regarding AP, HITON-PC and FBED exhibit significantly better performance than the other three techniques, as depicted in Figure \ref{fig:rel_ap}.
+Notably, the results of AP generally display larger variances than those of ROC AUC, which indicates the unstable performance measuring with AP.